nandordudas/typescript-project-template/README.md

 > Work in progress

+## Start new project

+Create new repository on GitHub, select repository template and add the name of the new repository.
+After clone locally don't forget to change package names.

+Replace all `typescript-project-template` to your own preferred name.

 ## Devcontainer

 Environment file is picked up by `docker-compose.yml`.
 Create new `.env` file before devcontainer will be started, don't forget fill with values.